What is NCHS?

 What is the cell phone policy for students at NCHS?

 Cell phone use at NCHS is prohibited during class unless requested by the instructor for class projects.
-Phones may be used in Study Hall for reading and research, but they must be muted and may not be shared with other students.
-Students should refrain from using cell phones during the limited lunch period to encourage interaction and socializing.
+Phones may be used in Study Hall for reading and research, but they must be muted and may not be shared

 What should I do if my student is sick?